HaominGuo/HaominGuo.github.io/README.md

 My interests lie in Computer Vision, Computer Graphics, Natural Language Processing.
 And I have learned related courses and required relevant skills.

 I'm looking for summer research or autumn even later research program in order to apply for a Ph.D. in Computer Science in the fall of 2025.
-Since I have finished my required curriculum and met the requirements of graduation, I have enough time to continuously engage in research that interests me from now on.
+Since I have finished my required curriculum and met the requirements of graduation, I have enough time to continuously engage in research that interests me from now on, which might be my future research field.

 I would like to collaborate with you if you have any intriguing ideas.
 Let's create and do something interesting.<br>